mhardcastle/iris-radioastronomy/docs/source/MeerKAT_Point_Source.rst

 Merging Catalogs
 -----------
-After all the data has been processed and the catalog columns have been organized and cleaned, this program takes all of the different
+After all the data has been processed and the catalog columns have been organized and cleaned, this program takes all of the different induvidual cube catalogs and merges them into one large catalog, giving each source a designated reference number in the process.

 Best Practice Notes
 -----------

 There are several things you want to keep in mind when creating a container.

-You want to keep your container as small as possible.
+- You want to keep your container as small as possible.
 The idea is you are creating a purpose built containerised environment that can process your data the way you want, and nothing else.
 This also means your data should not be within the container.
 It will be passed in outside of the container, and the results will be processed outside the container.

-Make sure all of the programs inside your container have generalized paths.
+- Make sure all of the programs inside your container have generalized paths.
 It is better to pass in a path to your data rather than have it coded in.
 This allows more flexibility.